 What Is the BOI Report?

 BOI stands for Beneficial Ownership Information, and this report is part of the Corporate Transparency Act (CTA).
-Starting in 2024 (though the recent deadline has been paused until further notice), many businesses may be required to file it with the Financial Crimes Enforcement Network (FinCEN).
+Starting in 2024, many businesses may be required to file it with the Financial Crimes Enforcement Network (FinCEN).
 Think of it as your business’s way of saying, “Hey, Uncle Sam, here’s who’s behind the scenes running this show.”

 This report is a big deal.
 It aims to crack down on money laundering, fraud, and tax evasion by requiring companies to disclose who owns or controls them.
 Translation?
 It’s the federal government’s way of making sure everyone plays nice and stays accountable.